jbiddulph/worthing-roads/README.md

   - **Part 1**: 540+ questions from the original road network
   - **Part 2**: 100+ additional advanced questions
 - **Interactive Quiz Interface**: Multiple choice questions with immediate feedback
+- **Interactive Maps**: Shows the location of correct answers using Mapbox
 - **Timer & Scoring**: Track your performance and completion time
 - **Confetti Celebration**: Festive animations when completing quizzes
 - **Detailed Results**: Comprehensive summary of all questions and answers